Helping people desperately in need

 When someone in crisis comes to us wanting assistance, we take an interest in that person and get to the heart of their problem to find a long-term solution.
-The ongoing nature of our work is key to breaking the cycle of dependence and supporting people on a path to dignity.
+The ongoing nature of our work is key to breaking the cycle of dependence.

 We would rather offer an individual a hand up – the support and resources needed to help themselves – than a handout, which keeps them dependent on support and is unsustainable.